 Addiction is a chronic, progressive disease that often needs treatment to address it effectively.
 If a substance use disorder is ignored, it’s likely to get worse over time, affecting multiple areas of your life.
 Addiction is diagnosed as a severe substance use disorder, and it usually develops after a period of drug abuse or long-term drug use.
 Addiction can be identified by compulsive drug use that continues to occur despite harmful consequences to your health, finances, or relationships.

-No one is immune to addiction, and the disease spans across many demographics and geographical areas.
+No one is immune to addiction, and the disease spans many demographics and geographical areas.
 Young people are particularly vulnerable to substance abuse because early exposure may increase their likelihood of developing a substance use problem later in life.

 Addiction is chronic but treatable.
 Addiction treatment is a complex process that seeks to meet the needs of each individual.
 Because the disease is so complicated, there are no one-size-fits-all treatment plans.
 Instead, you’ll sit down with your therapist and create a personalized plan that involves therapies that address medical, psychological, and social issues.